Oumaima-Ramdani/CarteSwica_Project/README.md

 ### 8. Instructions for Using the JSON Configuration File :

+The following image illustrates the categorization of distinct zones for the extraction of their respective data:

 ![2022-07-18-topstory-teaserbild](https://github.com/Oumaima-Ramdani/CarteSwica_Project/assets/167336780/f13e4c62-9413-4267-be43-4915e24826a9)

+For that:
 - Create a folder named "JsonConfig" on your desktop.
 - Place the JSON configuration file named "modeleSwica.json" inside the "JsonConfig" folder.
 This file contains a text file "text.json" containing the coordinates of each zone :